Cloud Integrated Services (CIS) on OES

 - Regardless of what problem you have, you will likely have to have a dial-in with developers that will involve 2-3 hours worth of time.
 They will likely delete and recreate all of the certificates used by the solution.
 When that doesn't work, they will then tell you they will have to get back to you with a solution.
 You will then wait 2-3 weeks.

-- You'll find out that the entire solution includes a bunch of applications and components you've never seen or used before (Apache Kafka, Apache ZooKeeper, Elasticsearch, and a database), and aren't used by any other OES or Micro Focus service.
+- If your main background is with the Novell line of products like OES, GroupWise, or whatever, you'll find out that the entire solution includes a bunch of applications and components you've never seen or used before (Apache Kafka, Apache ZooKeeper, Elasticsearch, and a database), and aren't used by any other OES or Micro Focus service.
 You'll also find that there are no tidbits of useful information out there about how to manage those components from an OES/CIS perspective.